circonus/irondb-docs/graphite-ingestion.md

 Writing Graphite Data with Network Listener
 ===========================================

-The network listener requires that we associate an account_id, uuid and name with a network port.
+The network listener requires that we associate an account_id, uuid, and name with a network port.
 We do this via the IRONdb configuration file by adding a new listener stanza:

 ```
   <listeners>